Duncan Shaw (minister, born 1925): Moderator

 Shaw was elected Moderator of the General Assembly of the Church of Scotland, in succession to Robert Craig.
 He served as moderator from 1987 to 1988.
 He invited Margaret Thatcher, the then prime minister, to address the Assembly when it met in May 1988: her address was known as the Sermon on the Mound.

 Personal life

 In 1955, Shaw married Ilse Pieter (died 1989).
 Together they had three children.
 In 1991, he married for a second time to Anna Libera Dallapiccola, a professor at the University of Heidelberg.

 In 2005, Shaw helped re-establish the Clan Shaw of Argyll and the Isles: he appointed its Representer (equivalent to clan chief) by the Lord Lyon King of Arms.
 The clan had been annihilated by Clan Campbell in 1614.
-He had previously tried an failed to claim the Barony of Craigentinny.
+He had previously tried and failed to claim the Barony of Craigentinny.

 Shaw died in Edinburgh on 20 February 2018, aged 93.